 And now we reach that thing I mentioned earlier.
 Power-ups taking up roster space.
 Metal Mario and Pink Gold Peach provide heavy alternatives for Mario and Peach, but there isn’t a need to do so just to have the mains represented in all three classes.
 The more obvious reason for their inclusion is that unless you dive deeper into the enemy and spin-off bases, there just aren’t enough memorable characters left.
 However, if the power-ups really are going to be a part of the roster, don’t just keep it at metal forms.
 There’s various power-ups to form as, such as Tanooki, Cat, Penguin, Bee, Ice, Cloud – and all can fit in one of the three classes.
 However, I don’t think having them as power-ups works when you can just have certain of the animal allies be represented.

-And if that’s the case, the six final spaces in my list are filled with Mother Penguin Chargin’ Chuck for the heavy class, with Kamek and Spike for the medium class.
+And if that’s the case, the four final spaces in my list are filled with Mother Penguin and Chargin’ Chuck for the heavy class, with Kamek and Spike for the medium class.
 The newly added list of characters now looks like this.

 Light – Baby Mario / Baby Luigi / Koopa Troopa / Paratroopa / Diddy Kong / Bowser Jr. / Toad / Toadette / Dry Bones / Baby Peach / Baby Daisy / Shy Guy / Wendy / Lemmy / Larry